aaronhsu7/RAG_LangChain/README.md

 ## Getting Started

 ***Required:***
-Your own data files
+Your own data files and a
-Subscription to Azure OpenAI Services
+subscription to Azure OpenAI Services
 ***

 This repo is built using the Ubuntu Linux distro from Windows Subsystem for Linux v2.
 The first step